synergy2411/dec-24-react/refs/training_ref.md

 - useLoaderData() : consume the data available in route
 - useNavigate() : programmatically navigates the user
 - Actions : submits the form at client side
+- Outlet : space to load the child page template